fortinetdev/terraform-provider-fortios/README.md

 - [Terraform](https://www.terraform.io/downloads.html) 0.10+
 - [Go](https://golang.org/doc/install) 1.11 (to build the provider plugin)
-- FortiOS 6.0 and 6.2.
+- FortiOS 6.0 or 6.2.
 This provider uses the FortiOS API.
 All the resources are validated with FortiOS 6.0 and 6.2.

 ## Building the Provider